Jump to:Page Content

 “Public sector reforms are commonplace in developing countries.
 Much of the literature about these reforms reflects on their failures.
 This paper asks about the successes and investigates which of two competing theories best explain why some reforms exhibit such positive deviance,” writes Associate Professor Matt Andrews in his recent paper Explaining positive deviance in public sector reforms in development.

-Originally from South Africa, Matt has worked with the provincial government of Kwa-Zulu Natal in South Africa and as a Public Sector Specialist working in the Europe and Central Asia Region of the World Bank.
+Originally from South Africa, Matt has worked with the provincial government of Kwa-Zulu Nata and as a Public Sector Specialist working in the Europe and Central Asia Region of the World Bank.
 He brings this experience to the MPA/ID core course, Getting Things Done: Management in a Development Context.

 Students are encouraged to work in study groups.